manish2kumar/Face_Weave/README.md

-# FaceWeave: Real-Time Face Mesh Detection App
+# Face Weave: Real-Time Face Mesh Detection App

 **FaceWeave** is a real-time Android app that uses **Google's ML Kit** to perform on-device **face detection**, **image labeling**, and **face mesh overlay**.
 Built with **CameraX**, **Kotlin Coroutines**, and **Material Design**, it demonstrates a smooth ML experience on mobile using official tools only—no third-party ML libraries involved.